dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 {% endprettify %}

 These alternatives don't always work, of course, and sometimes `cast()` is the right answer.
-But consider that method a little risky and undesirable&mdash;it can be slow and may fail at runtime if you aren't careful.
+But consider that method a little risky and undesirable—it can be slow and may fail at runtime if you aren't careful.